 Greetings, friend.
 My name is Merriwether, welcome to my edible wild plants blog.
 By day I'm a research chemist but my weekends are spent exploring the surprisingly large tracts of wild land in and around Houston.
-Since the Fall of 2008, I've been teaching teaching an edible wild plant classes at the Houston Arboretum and other parks and nature preserves around Houston.
+Since the Fall of 2008, I've been teaching teaching an edible wild plant classes at the Houston Arboretum and other parks and nature preserves around Texas.

 There are three ways to find a plant on this blog.
 The first is by common name as listed in the sidebar to the left.
 On the right sidebar you can look for the plant based on the environment it grows, season, plant type, flower color, fruit or seedpod color, and use.
 Finally, the blog search box at the top of the page can be used to search for key words such as scientific names.